The plural of anecdote is data.

 - Agreeing on accepted methods: internal vs. external validity

-- Agreeing on criteria for evaluating results (e.g., in statistics)
+- Agreeing on criteria for evaluating results (e.g., statistical methods) and accepting conclusions

-- Delivery of certainty vs. dealing with uncertainty: Contrary to the expectations of politicians and critics, science does not discover eternal truths and certainties.
+- Dealing with uncertainty (rather than delivery of certainty): Contrary to the expectations of politicians and critics, science does not discover eternal truths and certainties.
 Instead, it allows for multiple views (as long as they do not contradict current evidence) and changes its mind when evidence changes.

 Two important dichotomies: